ndonfris/fish-lsp/README.md

 Please choose a [method to install](#installation) the language server and [configure a client](#client-configuration-required) to use `fish-lsp` in your editor.

-A detailed explanation of how a language server connection works is described in the [how it works](#how-does-it-work) section.
+A detailed explanation of how a language server connection works is described on the following [wiki](https://github.com/ndonfris/fish-lsp/wiki/How-It-Works) page.

 ## Why? 🐟